Vicopem01/uniqueID-react/README.md

-# Unique ID onine srudy website
+# Unique ID onine study website
 This project is one of the best projecrs I've worked on and I enjoyed every bit of it.

 ## I was given a figma design to work alongside